elenderg/PAL-1000/instruções de compilação.md

 `Add a routine to the routines given nil.`

-`Append "_allocate memory for a "_ then the type's name to the routine's header string.`
+`append "allocate memory for a "_ then the type's name to the routine's header string.`

-`Append "_assign the "_ then the type's name then "_ given "_ to the routine's body string.`
+`append "assign the "_ then the type's name then "_ given "_ to the routine's body string.`

 `Append the type's target type's length then "_._" to the routine's body string.`